sir3mat/cvcs/README.md

 ## Object Detection

-We adapt torchvision's detection reference code to train Faster R-CNN on a portion of the MOTSynth dataset.
-To train Faster R-CNN with a ResNet50 with FPN backbone, you can run the following:
+An adaption of torchvision's detection reference code is done to train Faster R-CNN on a portion of the MOTSynth dataset.
+To train the model you can run:
 ```
-python -m  tools.train_detector --epochs 10
+./scripts/train_detector
 ```